orxfun/orx-parallel/examples/experimental/wasm_perf/README.md

 The benchmark UI also exposes a "Number of threads" input.
 It starts with the same value as `PAR_NUM_THREADS`, but you can change it before running the benchmark.
 That input is used for `orx` and `orx-rayon`; `rayon` ignores it.

 `npm run preview` also rebuilds first, so `PAR_POOL_VARIANT=orx PAR_NUM_THREADS=8 npm run preview` will serve the selected variant and thread count.

+The web scripts expect local frontend dependencies to be installed with `npm install` in `examples/experimental/wasm_perf/web`.

 4. Open the shown URL and run benchmark with these Step 1 defaults: